-• For details about product features, usage, and best practices, click Help or press F1.
+Steps O For more details about the product and how to configure features, click Help or press F1.

-- 1. In the Management Client, select .
-Configuration, then browse to VPN > Gateways. - 2.
-For each contact you want to export: - a) Right-click the internal Gateway element for which you want to save the configuration and select Tools > Save Gateway Contact Information. - b) Browse to the folder where you want to save the contact information file. - c) Enter a file name and click Save.
-The contact information of the selected security gateway is saved in an .xml file.
+- 1) In the Management Client, select so Configuration, then browse to VPN > Gateways. - 2) For each contact you want to export: - a) Right-click the internal Gateway element for which you want to save the configuration and select Tools > Save Gateway Contact Information. - b) Browse to the folder where you want to save the contact information file. - c) Enter a file name and click Save.The contact information of the selected security gateway is saved in an .xml file.